 PROGRAM BENEFITS: Value Adding

-Students in the Comprehensive Cancer PhD Program will have access to opportunities across the alliance that will assist them in developing a thorough understanding of the bench-to-bedside model that is fundamental to the Comprehensive Cancer Centre approach to integrated research
+Students in the Comprehensive Cancer PhD Program (CCPhD) will have access to opportunities across the alliance to assist them in developing a thorough understanding of the bench-to-bedside model that is fundamental to the Comprehensive Cancer Centre approach to integrated research.

 The high calibre of expertise across the VCCC alliance provides a unique opportunity to harness expertise spanning discovery-based research through to patient outcomes: